1jour1vin

 About the wine:

 This wine possesses a powerful mineral character and dense, robust tannins.
 Polished oak is ever-present, from the nose through the palate to the finish.
-Dark and intense, the structure is massive and imposing.
-This wine certainly has great intensity and depth, but the oak dominates at the moment, so it needs time to integrate.
-Sourced from seven plots in the Côte Brune and Côte Blonde, it was aged for 38 months in new barrels.
+Dark and mysterious, its structure is massive and imposing.
+This wine certainly has great intensity and depth, but the oak currently dominates, so it needs time to integrate.
+Blended from seven plots in the Côte Brune and Côte Blonde, it was aged for 38 months in new barrels.

 Hachette Wine Guide